wp-plugins/lexi/readme.txt

 This plugin requires __[minimax](http://wordpress.org/extend/plugins/minimax/ "A minimal Ajax library")__ in order to work.

 Lexi detects if your site has the __[SimplePie](http://simplepie.org/ "SimplePie: Super-fast, easy-to-use, RSS and Atom feed parsing in PHP.")__ library enabled.
 Since Wordpress 2.8 comes with it by default you don't need to activate anything, but in earlier versions you have to install the __[SimplePieCore Plugin](http://wordpress.org/extend/plugins/simplepie-core/ "Does little else but load the core SimplePie API library for any extension that wants to utilize it.")__ to use it instead MagpieRSS.
 I recomend to use SimplePie.
 Remember to uninstall SimplePieCore if you are using Worpress 2.8 or any latter version.

+Lexi has been translated to greek by the __[HyperCom Team](http://www.hypercom.gr/ "IT and WebSite Design")__.
+Thanks for your time guys!

 Screenshots are in spanish because it's my native language.
 As you should know yet I __spe'k__ english, and the plugin use it by default.